Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 🐍 Current analysis script

-Explicit pairwise coordinate mapping and modern outputs
+Explicit pairwise coordinate mapping and newer outputs

-Reproducible implementation to run and reconcile with historical artifacts
+Reusable implementation that still needs reconciliation with historical artifacts

 The focused figure and the broader quantitative table are related, but they do not use the same denominator.
 Every numerical claim should therefore link to the exact artifact that supports it.